DavoReds/temp-converter/README.md

 Simple CLI utility to convert temperature units between Celsius, Fahrenheit and Kelvin.
 Can be used with either `f32` or `f64` types.

-> [!Warning]
+> [!Important]
-> If you want the library.
-This crate used to have both a binary and a library version, but now they've separated into two different crates in a workspace.
-This way, you don't have to import any of the CLI program's dependencies if you only want to convert units yourself.
-You should instead point to [temp-converter-lib](https://crates.io/crates/temp-converter-lib).
-Heads up, the interface has been changed and might break your program.
+> If you wish to import this project as a library, use [temp-converter-lib](https://crates.io/crates/temp-converter-lib) instead.
+That way, you don't import any of the dependencies used for the CLI.